KENNETH YOUNG CENTER

 - Assist in the management of new cases and assignment of cases to clinicians

 - Work cooperatively with Child and Adolescent team members to assure clients timely access to quality services

 - Meet agency quality and compliance standard by accurately completing clinical documentation and service reporting in a timely manner

-- Participate in Staff training and development seminars
+- Participation in staff training and development seminars

-- Work cooperatively with other Center teams and programs to maintain smooth continuity of care when cases are shared across teams
+- Working cooperatively with other Center teams and programs to maintain smooth continuity of care when cases are shared across teams

-- Become familiar with and utilize outside resources as needed to provide comprehensive services to clients
+- Become familiar with and utilization of outside resources as needed to provide comprehensive services to clients

 - Promote positive image of KYC with all contacts (customers)

 - Be a productive member of the staff

 - Take the initiative to act on own